CLTAC Members Participating

 On-site Licensing inspection update (Elsa Eleco)

-- At least 45 trips across 32 states, involving 102 labs, were included in the travel blanket approval for SFY 21-22.
+- At least 44 trips across 35 states were included in the travel blanket approval for SFY 21-22.
+At least 90 labs will be inspected in these travels.

 Facility Licensing Section Report (Martha Obeso)